 How can one obtain long and everlasting life?”

-If the heart-mind is righteous and the conduct is upright, qi and blood are free flowing, smooth and unobstructed.
+If the heart-mind is righteous and the conduct is upright, Qi and blood are free flowing, smooth and unobstructed.
 The body will be comfortable and there will be no confusion, “True Qi’” will be accumulated and assembled.
 With small Gong (skill) one can remove one’s illnesses and prolong one’s life.
 Once one’s Gong (skill) has grown bigger into great Gong (skill), one is able to shed the form and metamorphose one’s body, the meridians, the Qi and the blood into the internal alchemy’s basic foundation.
-Reaching this points is already above the study of Kung Fu, a sublimation reaching the high level of the study of the universe and life.
+Reaching this point is already above the study of Kung Fu, a sublimation reaching the high level of the study of the universe and life.

 Seeking a Teacher and Begging for Teachings